ttencate/prikmeter/client_arduino/README.md

     $ minicom -b 115200 -D /dev/ttyUSB0

-If this doesn't work, it might help to run `make flash` first.
+If this doesn't work, it might help to run `pio run -t upload` first.
 Presumably this sets up the serial port in the right state.

-For debugging and testing without an actual smart meter connected, the following arguments can be added to the `make` command line:
+For debugging and testing without an actual smart meter connected, the following arguments can be added to the `pio` command line:

 * `READ_FROM_SERIAL=1` reads the telegram input from the serial port, instead of the P1 port.